h31d1/ML_project_P09_Smart_solar_power/README.md

 - Meeting with project owner!!!
 Siim will write an e-mail.

+**Meeting 9.12.2021**
+- We need to know:
+  - the exact meaning of ARIMA hyperparameters p, d, q
+  - do we need the SARIMAX seasonal_order=(P,D,Q,s) - what is the s? s=288?
+  - how to predict next 1 or 2 hours
+- We need to do the walk forward valition on another and on the bigger data set.
+- Download fresher data (we now have the code to download the data directly from url) (need cleansing function also, just copy-paste)

 ## VISION OF PRODUCT
 - The goal is to predict solar radiation for next x hours/minutes.
 - Data is collected continuously for 5 minutes intervals from solar panels.
 - Data is given as timeseries of radiation.
 - Predictions are made on the freshest data in 5 minutes intervals.
-- Predictions are made for the next 2 hours in 5 minutes intervals.
+- Predictions are made for the next 2 hours in 5 minutes intervals. ??
 - For predictions there is used ARIMA model:
   - the prediction window is x minutes,
   - the lag is y minutes